Tax Returns

 Use of a reporting agent or other third-party payroll service provider does not relieve an employer of the responsibility to ensure tax returns are filed and all taxes are paid or deposited correctly and on time.
 If you go out of business, you must file a final return for the last quarter in which wages are paid.
 If you continue to pay wages or other compensation for periods following termination of your business, you must file returns for those periods.
 If you are required to file a final return, you are also required to furnish Forms W-2 to your employees by the due date of your final return.

 The Federal Unemployment Tax Act (FUTA), with state unemployment systems, provides for payments of unemployment compensation to workers who have lost their jobs.
 Most employers pay both a federal and a state unemployment tax.
 Only the employer pays FUTA tax; it is not withheld from the employee’s wages.
 For 2009 and 2010 the FUTA tax Jan.–Feb.–Mar.
 Mar.
 31 Apr.
-30 rate is 6.2%.
-The tax applies to the first $7,000 (the federal wage base) you pay to each employee as wages during the year.
-Your state wage base may be different.
-Generally, you can take a credit against your FUTA tax for amounts you paid into state unemployment funds.
-This credit cannot be more than 5.4% of taxable wages.
-If you are entitled to the maximum 5.4% credit, the FUTA tax rate after the credit is 0.8%.
+30 rate is 6.2 of taxable wages.
+If you are entitled to the maximum 5.4.
 Form 940, Employer’s Annual Federal Unemployment (FUTA) Tax Return, is used to report FUTA tax, which is due by February 1.